Alfie5640/HPCWeatherPredictionPipeline/README.md

 ## Model Performance

-Models were evaluated using ROC-AUC and PR-AUC due to the highly imbalanced nature of heavy precipitation events.
+Models were evaluated using ROC-AUC and PR-AUC due to the highly imbalanced nature of heavy precipitation events

 Dataset:
 - 1.17 million atmospheric samples